spacelift-io/user-documentation/docs/integrations/webhooks.md

 ## Default webhook payloads

 The following section documents the default webhook payloads sent for each event type.
-However if required, webhook payloads can be customized via a [notification policy](../concepts/policy/notification-policy.md).
+However, if required, webhook payloads can be customized via a [notification policy](../concepts/policy/notification-policy.md).

 ### Run events